 • Decide that God alone will initiate your work.

-Absolutely!
-I took this radical step and turned the whole process of art, into a wonderful adventure.
-It released me from the stress associated with looking for venues to show my work.
+I took this radical step of trusting God to guide me in all aspects of the making of art and it became a wonderful adventure.
+It released me from the stress associated with looking for venues to show my work or the urgency of requiring a continuous stream of sales.

 When God opened a door, as soon as I was certain it was Him, I stepped in.
-Viewing the progress in my art within these boundaries, keeps me wary of the vanity of seeking prominence, fame and curatorial kudos from the art police, galleries, and jurors.
+Viewing the progress in my art within these boundaries, keeps me wary of the vanity of seeking prominence, fame and curatorial kudos from the art police at galleries and jurors.

 And now, I encourage you to do the same.